coletto817/guardian-app-starter/NOTES.md

 2. Add images to each result. (show-fields=thumbnail) - ??

-   - How do I incorporate this into the http request or URL request?
+   - How do I incorporate this into the http request or URL request? (stackoverflow)
+   - Using Postman to check API req and res.
+   - pass it as parameter like the term?

 3. Refactoring codes into smaller chunk to increase reusability/ maintainability.